 Index of Wind

-By stylizing abstract forms of items around a small Icelandic town, I show how their forms change when set into motion by the wind in this poster series of three.
+By abstracting forms of items around a small Icelandic town, I show how their shape changes when moved by the wind.
+This is a poster series of three.

 18” x 24”

 These words are a particularly wicked part of learning the English language.
-These posters use a simplified line with changes in its form to communicate the different meanings of a word spelled and often pronounced exactly the same.
+A simplified line changes its form to communicate two different meanings of a word spelled and often pronounced exactly the same.

 24” x 36”